-- Follow the Code of Conduct at all times; - Behave sensibly in classrooms, corridors, staircases and in the dedicated dining areas; - Treat all members of the school community with kindness and respect; - Show tolerance towards others, regardless of religion or faith, race, sexual orientation, gender, gender identity or disability; - Sit silently whilst the register is taken. - Not distract the learning of others for any reason; - Work sensibly and productively at all times; - Stand behind desks at the end of each lesson and leave in an orderly fashion; - Complete homework, ensuring that it is handed in on time; - Be responsible for their own behaviour both inside school and out in the community. - Report any unacceptable behaviour to a member of staff.
+- Follow the Code of Conduct at all times; - Behave sensibly in morning line-ups, classrooms, corridors, staircases and in the dedicated dining areas; - Treat all members of the school community with kindness and respect; - Show tolerance towards others, regardless of religion or faith, race, sexual orientation, gender, gender identity or disability; - Sit silently whilst the register is taken. - Ensure they are in possession of their learning packs, and all of the contents within. - Not distract the learning of others for any reason; - Work sensibly and productively at all times; - Stand behind desks at the end of each lesson and leave in an orderly fashion; - Complete homework, ensuring that it is handed in on time; - Be responsible for their own behaviour both inside school and out in the community. - Report any unacceptable behaviour to a member of staff.